 His love is so much greater than any reference point we have for love.
-In our efforts to understand divine love we turn to examples of human love because that’s the best we can do.
-There’s certainly nothing wrong with that—Jesus did the same thing in Matthew 7:7-11 when asked His audience, “If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask Him?”
+In our efforts to understand divine love we turn to examples of human love because . . . well, that’s the best we can do.
+There’s certainly nothing wrong with that—Jesus did the same thing in Matthew 7:7-11 when He asked His audience, “If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask Him?”
 He used parental love (evil/imperfect compared to God’s holy love) as a launching point for understanding God’s love so we’re not off base in doing the same thing.
-However, the words “how much more” need to be underlined because they instruct us as to the very real gap that exists between earthly and heavenly love.
+However, the words “how much more” need to be in all caps, boldface, italicized, and underlined because they instruct us as to the very real gap that exists between earthly and heavenly love.
 Human love is extremely helpful in understanding our Father’s love but it has limitations.
-Parental love is powerful, deep and strong and a wondrous thing.
+Parental love is powerful, deep, strong, and a wondrous thing.
 Still, it’s a little hard to compare to God’s love for the entire creation.
 It’s like comparing our solar system to the universe.
 They are both glorious but on much different scales.

 There are numerous benefits to this.
 The first is that it allows God to be God and us not to be—that’s always healthy as humility is a cornerstone of Christian character.
 Then it also affects tremendously how we view forgiveness.
 If we humanize our Father’s love we’re likely to do the same thing with His forgiveness and wonder if and how His love can eclipse our sin.
 We will end up as a question mark rather than an exclamation point and that is helpful to no one.
 But if we embrace the “how much more” aspect of our Father’s love then we won’t stumble over how His grace can be greater than man’s sin.
 Finally, all of this should leave us with a deeper, more profound sense of wonder, celebration and worship in regard to God.

 That’s never a bad thing.